expo/expo/docs/pages/preview/eas-update/deployment-patterns.md

 Explanation of flow:

-- Develop a project locally and test changes in Expo Go.
+1. Develop a project locally and test changes in Expo Go.
-- Create builds with channels named "production" , which will eventually get reviewed and become available on app stores.
+2. Create builds with channels named "production", which will eventually get reviewed and become available on app stores.
 Create another set of builds with channels named "staging", which will be used for testing on TestFlight and the Play Store Internal Track.
-- Set up `expo-github-action` to publish updates when merging commits to branches.
+3. Set up `expo-github-action` to publish updates when merging commits to branches.
-- Merge changes into a branch named `version-1.0`.
+4. Merge changes into a branch named "version-1.0".
-- Use the website or EAS CLI to point the "staging" channel at the EAS Update branch `version-1.0`.
+5. Use the website or EAS CLI to point the "staging" channel at the EAS Update branch "version-1.0".
 Test the update by opening the apps on TestFlight and the Play Store Internal Track.
-- When ready, use the website or EAS CLI to point the "production" channel at the EAS Update branch `version-1.0`.
+6. When ready, use the website or EAS CLI to point the "production" channel at the EAS Update branch "version-1.0".
-- Then, create another GitHub branch named `version-1.1`, and merge commits until the new features and fixes are ready.
-When they are, use the website UI or CLI to point the a "staging" channel at the EAS Update branch `version-1.1`.
+7. Then, create another GitHub branch named "version-1.1", and merge commits until the new features and fixes are ready.
+When they are, use the website or EAS CLI to point the "staging" channel at the EAS Update branch "version-1.1".
-- When ready, use the website or EAS CLI to point the "production" channel at the EAS Update branch `version-1.1`.
+8. When ready, use the website or EAS CLI to point the "production" channel at the EAS Update branch "version-1.1".

 Advantages of this flow:

 - This flow is safer than the other flows.
 All updates are tested on test builds, and branches are moved between channels, so the exact artifact tested is the one deployed to production builds.
 - This flow creates a direct mapping between GitHub branches and EAS Update branches.
 It also creates a mapping between GitHub commits and EAS Update updates.
 If you're keeping track of GitHub branches, you can create EAS Update branches for each GitHub branch and link those branches to a build's channel.
 In practice, this makes it so you can push to GitHub, then select the same branch name on Expo to link to builds.
 - Previous versions of your deployments are always preserved on GitHub.
-Once the `version-1.0` branch is deployed, then another version is deployed after it (like `version-1.1`), the `version-1.0` branch is forever preserved, making it easy to checkout a previous version of your project.
+Once the "version-1.0" branch is deployed, then another version is deployed after it (like "version-1.1"), the "version-1.0" branch is forever preserved, making it easy to checkout a previous version of your project.

 Disadvantages of this flow: